Amsterdam/cms_search/README.md

 - _title_ - the title of the collection that will be displayed in the front-end
 - _mapLayers_ - an array of objects containing the `id` that should correnspond to the `id` of the map layer added in [map-layers.config.json](./assets/map-layers.config.json)`
 - _meta.themes_ - these should contain the id's of [themes.config.json](./assets/themes.config.json).
-- _meta.thumbnail_ - this is the absolute path from [the cms](https://cms.data.amsterdam.nl) where the image of the collection is uploaded.
-This will be displayed in the front-end in the search results.